ClementNerma/Rave/docs/books/hybrid.md

 Many things changed here, but this function works exactly as the original.

 To begin, the return type changed from `Promise<string, Error>` to `string`.
-If we would have wanted to use a different error type than `Error`, we would have written `: (string, Error)` to indicate the error type.
+If we would have wanted to use a different error type than `Error`, we would have written a tuple `(string, Error)` to indicate the error type too.

 Then, because the `async` keyword indicates our function is asynchronous, it transparently wraps it into a promise, with the callbacks.